-- Rotate the motor by hand in both directions to make sure that all air has been expelled from the seal chamber.
-Start external seal flush (if required for single seal, mandatory for double and tandem seals). - Start the pump with the discharge valve closed.
-The discharge pressure will rise sharply if the pump has been properly primed.
+Rotate the motor by hand in both directions to make sure that all air has been expelled from the seal chamber.
+Start external seal flush (if required for single seal, mandatory for double and tandem seals).

+Start the pump with the discharge valve open or partially opened.
+This must be done to permit free exhausting of air during the priming cycle.
+While the pump is priming the amperage draw and the discharge pressure will be very low.
+The discharge pressure will rise sharply when the pump primes.
 Adjust the discharge valve until the specified pressure and/or flow has been reached.

-If the discharge pressure fails to rise after 60 seconds the pump must be shut down & the cause of the priming problem fixed.
+If the pump fails to prime after FOUR minutes of operation, the pump must be shut down & the cause of the priming problem fixed.
+This must be done to prevent pump damage from over heating of the priming charge.